 How and Where to Find Chicken of the Woods Mushrooms

-Right off the bat, you need to know what you’re looking for.
-Chicken of the woods mushrooms are easy to spot since they grow in large clusters characterized by overlapping brackets.
+Chicken of the woods mushrooms are easy to spot given their orange / yellow color.
+Also, they tend to grow in large clusters, characterized by overlapping brackets.

 Some species are saprotrophic, which means that they feed on dead trees.
 Others are parasitic, so they attack live trees causing the wood to decay.
 Either way, you’ll find them growing on the wood of a dead or live tree, or right at the foot of a live tree.
 You will never see them in fields or on the ground on their own, away from trees.